Team-SwissCenter/SMART/README.md

 SmarterMail hopefully periodically backup these files in a sub-folder and it is possible to use them for recovery.
 However, this process is manual and on an installation with thousands of domains it can become a nightmare to fully recover to a 100% clean system after such an event.

-As for why not use the tools provided by SmarterTools, it's kinda simple.
-There is no tool for this, and the service doesn't try to heal itself when detecting corrupted files when starting (why not?)

 ### It's a Windows server.
 Why python and not PowerShell ?

 Unfortunately I lack experience with PowerShell.
 I'm a bit more comfortable with Python.
 Also, Python runs well on Windows and has a bunch of great libraries for the script requirements.